wenlzhang/obsidian-todoist-context-bridge/README.md

 3. **Reliable Redundancy**: Ensure task security through strategic presence in both systems
 4. **Focused Management**: Keep your task system lean and relevant by promoting only what matters

-## Bidirectional Task Completion Sync
+## Task Completion Auto-Sync

-This plugin supports automatic bidirectional synchronization of task completion status between Obsidian and Todoist.
+This plugin supports automatic task completion synchronization between Obsidian and Todoist.
 When enabled, the plugin will:

 ### Sync behavior